Home » GVRO / Red Flag / Domestic Violence Restraining Orders – Los Angeles Ventura County

 How long does the firearms restraining order last?

 If the court makes a temporary restraining order, it will last until your court hearing (about 21 days).
-At the court hearing, if the judge grants your request, a firearms restraining order will last for one year.
-It can be renewed for additional one-year periods.
+At the court hearing, if the judge grants the request, a firearms restraining order will last for one to five years depending on the order requested.